 We recommend the following wrist supports for these common wrist injuries:

 A sprained wrist is a tear of any of the small ligaments in the joint.
 It can often be difficult to distinguish between a sprain and a strain (of the tendon which joins muscle to bone).
 Your physio treats them both the same way.

 Immediate first aid is to apply the PRICE principles of protection, rest, ice, compression and elevation.

 The Neoprene wrist wrap is ideal for mild to moderate wrist sprains.
 It wraps around the wrist securely protecting your wrist from further injury.
 The wrap around design means you can adjust the amount of compression to suit.
 Compression along with cold therapy helps reduce pain and swelling during the acute phase just after injury.

 Later as you recover the neoprene helps retain body heat which increases blood flow, aiding the healing process.

 Another option is the Advanced Ultimate Compression Wrist Splint.
-The is made of elastic so will not retain body heat so well.
-However, it is likely to be more comfortable when worn for longer periods of time.
+This is made of elastic so retains less body heat than neoprene.
+However, it is likely to be more comfortable, especially if you wear it for longer periods.
 You can also reduce the level of support it gives as your injury heals by removing the metal stay.

 Carpal tunnel syndrome is a common condition caused by compression of the median nerve.
 Symptoms include chronic wrist pain, numbness, pins, and needles.